kimiaf1998/MaxMatching-Hopcroft-Karp/README.md

 * Extract in a directory
 * Open the project in NetBeans
 * Click the run button
-* Draw ypur custom bipartite grahp using group0 and group1
+* Draw your custom bipartite graph using group 0 and group 1 buttons
 * Click the solve button to see the maximum matching graph